 B. Appropriate Cases for the ACFI

-If an ALJ receives an AC remand order that does not meet the criteria for clarification under HALLEX I-2-1-85, but is unclear, may demonstrate inconsistent application of policy by the AC, or, while technically correct, contains only insignificant errors that would not likely result in a federal court remand, he or she can refer the remand through the ACFI.
+If an ALJ receives an AC remand order that does not meet the criteria for clarification under HALLEX I-2-1-85, but is unclear, may demonstrate inconsistent application of policy by the AC, or, while technically correct, contains only insignificant errors that do not warrant remand, he or she can refer the remand through the ACFI.

 A referral to the ACFI does not delay or impact the way an ALJ processes a case.
 Despite an ACFI referral, the ALJ will follow normal case processing procedures and act on the remand in a timely manner.
 An ALJ will not hold the case while awaiting a response regarding an ACFI referral.

 The AC issues a remand order for two reasons and one of the reasons is a mistake (e.g., the AC missed a document in the file that contained the authorization for the Hearing Office Chief Administrative Law Judge (HOCALJ) to sign a decision for the ALJ who held the hearing); or

 The AC issues a remand order that contains a clear directive(s) but does not set forth the justification for the directive(s).

 While the ACFI is primarily used for feedback about AC remand orders, an ALJ may refer a case through the ACFI if an ALJ feels feedback on an AC decision may be appropriate.

 If an ALJ cannot carry out a remand order directive(s) or the directive(s) appears to be rendered moot, then the ALJ will use the request for clarification process, as described in HALLEX I-2-1-85 (and set forth in HALLEX I-2-1-86 or I-2-1-87).
 The clarification process allows the AC to vacate its remand order and take appropriate corrective action in the case.